KelvinTegelaar/CIPP/Documentation/Installation.md

 The first 20 minutes the application can respond pretty slow, this is due to downloading some PowerShell modules from Microsoft.
 I can't make that any faster but just note before you get started. :)

+For updating the application, check out our updating document [here](/documentation/updating.md)

 ## It's not working, I'm having issues

 Before you create an issue, please restart both the Static Web App and Azure Function host, this solves 99,9% of all issues.
 Turn it off, turn it on again. ;)